Part 54: The Riley Shepard Show

 I said, "Dad... so... she's going to be your sixth wife?"
 He said, "Listen, our generation didn't just shack up.
 We got married."

-This was way before I found my half-brother, Richard, in 2007.
-He informed me that it looked as though his mother and our father had never divorced.
-So...that complicated my thoughts about whether Ruth and Riley were actually married or not.
+This was way before I found my half-brother, Richard, the one who told me he can't find divorce papers for Riley and his mother, as mentioned in previous blogs.
+So...that complicates my thoughts about whether Ruth and Riley were actually married or not.
 Probably not.

-Luckily, David found a VHS tape stored in an old box of stuff, and lo and behold, it was a tape my Dad sent me so that I could see his show.
+Luckily, David found a VHS tape stored in an old box of stuff, and lo and behold, it was a tape my Dad sent me back in the 90s so I could see his show.
 I'd forgotten I had it.
-The links below "should" allow you to watch a clip rom the VHS I have, I simply filmed the television with my iPhone.
+The links below "should" allow you to watch a clip from the VHS I have, I simply filmed the television with my iPhone.

-Another item that was in those boxes, tons of newspaper clippings.
-As I've said before, Riley was an avid reader, but he'd cut out so many newspaper clippings and saved them and it was overwhelming going through them all at Tim's.
+Another item that was in those boxes, tons of newspaper clippings, as mentioned in the Dear Ace blog.
+As I've said before, Riley was an avid reader, but he'd cut out so many newspaper clippings they filled boxes.
 It also weirdly broke my heart to throw out the clippings.
 I wanted to read each one, but it would've taken me weeks, and we had 12 hours to go through the stuff, pack up, and hit the road.
-We threw out the clippings, but now I see what they were for, he used the news bits for topics of interest on his cable access show.
+Riley used the news bits for topics of interest on his cable access show.

 It's good to have this short clip here, especially so that the actor Micheal Shannon can hear Riley's voice, since he'll be playing him in the movie...Ok, I came back to edit this, as even my own sister, Marion is like, "What movie?"
 Hello, there's no movie...yet.